ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/gradient-descent.md

 Few details we should discuss before jumping into code:

-1. Gradient descent is an iterative process and with each iteration ($epoch$) we slightly minimizing MSE, so each time we use our derived functions to update parameters $m$ and $b$
+1. Gradient descent is an iterative process and with each iteration ($epoch$) we slightly minimizing MSE, so each time we use our derived functions to update parameters $m$ and $b$.
-2. Because its iterative, we should choose how many iterations we take, or make algorithm stop when we approach minima of MSE.
+2. Because it's iterative, we should choose how many iterations we take, or make algorithm stop when we approach minima of MSE.
 In other words when algorithm is no longer improving MSE, we know it reached minimum.
 3. Gradient descent has an additional parameter learning rate ($lr$), which helps control how fast or slow algorithm going towards minima of MSE

-Thats about it.
+That's about it.
 So you can already understand that Gradient Descent for the most part is just process of taking derivatives and using them over and over to minimize function.

 ## Time to code!